UNIVERSITY UNITARIAN CHURCH

 Ministers Affiliated

-Rev. Justin Almeida
+Rev. Justin Almeida, Minister Affiliated

 The grandson of Mexican immigrants, Justin grew up among the yucca and sage of the Mojave desert.
 Raised in Las Vegas, NV the family religion was Roman Catholic with Justin even contemplating being a priest.
 Which brought him to the University of San Diego where he received a BA in philosophy and theology.
 Choosing a different path, he worked in broadcast journalism until marrying his partner Heather, whose dream was to serve in the Peace Corps.